Pyrrha-Foundation/pyrrha-coin/doc/capd.md

 ## Node Protocol

-Nodes follow the Nexa P2P protocol, which is beyond the scope of this specification.
+Nodes follow the Pyrrha P2P protocol, which is beyond the scope of this specification.
 The information provided here is sufficient to allow anyone already familiar with the P2P node protocol to add the CAPD specific messages.

 ### CAPD message serialization